rmagatti/autoreggol/README.md

 # Auto Reggol

-A collection of handy auto logging decorators.
+A collection of handy decorators for auto logging class methods and properties based on es6 proxies and reflect-metadata.

 ## Usage
 Provide a `LogFunction` for auto reggol to call.